britram/taps-transports/draft-ietf-taps-transports.md

 multiplexing for multiple sockets on hosts using port numbers.
 For loosely coordinated IP Multicast, NORM is not strictly connection-oriented although per-sender state is maintained by receivers for protocol operation.
-{{RFC5740}} does not specify a handshake protocol for connection establishment and separate session initiation can be used to coordinate port numbers.
+{{RFC5740}} does not specify a handshake protocol for connection establishment.
+Separate session initiation can be used to coordinate port numbers.
 However, in-band "client-server" style connection establishment can be accomplished with the NORM congestion control signaling messages using port binding techniques like those for TCP client-server connections.